Fonta1n3/FullyNoded/Docs/QandA.md

 the benefit of that is you do not need an external drive, you can just use the external to back everything up. i think doing an initial block download (IBD) to an external drive slows it down quite a bit <br/>
 Henk van Cann: it depends on the speed of the external drive, some can reach up to 500 Mbit/sec, cheapies or oldies won't go beyond 50 Mbit/sec which will be a pain.

+## Transactions

+#### Question : How do I specify a fee rate in FN?

+You can just set the min relay fee (smallest possible amount) and if the transaction doesn't get confirmed, you can "bump" it, i.e. use Replace By Fee transaction.
+That is a new transaction with a higher fee using the same `UTXOs` as an input.